ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/hgss-code_injection/hgss-code_injection.md

 Which automatically puts `00 4A 10 47 CF 88 3D 02` at `0x785A0` of the arm9 binary.
 This highjacks the code execution directly to our version of `PocketCompaction`, effectively *replacing the function entirely with whatever code we write*.

 You do not need to replace an entire function at its start.
 You can branch out of the middle of a function, write purely assembly code to tweak a register's value, or write a custom hook as a landing pad from the code binary to tweak certain registers and restore values before passing everything back to the game to run proper.

+* Note for functions that have more than 3 arguments:  The C standard for ARM stipulates that arguments 0-3 are passed as `r0`-`r3` in the resulting assembly.
+Further arguments are passed via the stack.
+To deal with this, we write a custom hook including some `bytereplacement` elements that maintains all of the registers and stack pointer going into the function from the ROM.
+See the [`CantEscape` example](https://github.com/search?q=repo%3ABluRosie%2Fhg-engine%20CantEscape&type=code) for implementation details.

 Further convenience is afforded in these files that Python parses with `bytereplacement`, `routinepointers`, and `repoints`.